jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 ### tables

-- heap organized table (heap table), This is a standard Oracle table; A heap-organized table is a table with rows stored in no particular order. the term "heap" is used to differentiate it from an index-organized table or external table.
+- heap organized table (heap table)
+  This is a standard Oracle table;
+  A heap-organized table is a table with rows stored in no particular order. the term "heap" is used to differentiate it from an index-organized table or external table.
 If a row is moved within a heap-organized table, the row's ROWID will also change.

-- index organized table (clustered index), the cluster key is the primary key, actual rows are stored in tree nodes.
+- clustered index organized table
+  A clustered key is the primary key, actual rows are stored in tree nodes.

 - external table
   An external table is a table whose data is NOT stored within the Oracle database.
 Data is loaded from a file via an access driver (normally ORACLE_LOADER) when the table is accessed.
 One can think of an external table as a view that allows running SQL queries against files on a filesystem without the need to first loaded the data into the database.

 			CREATE TABLE t1